Ajang-Akoi-Arok/global-news-hub/README.md

 # Welcome to World Realtime News

-### A note on screenshots

-The 📸 markers throughout this README are placeholders — replace each one with an actual screenshot before submitting.

 ## Project Overview

 **Welcome**, and thank you for taking the time to explore my project.